 If you have spent time researching hypothyroidism there’s a high chance you will know there is a great deal of frustration among the online thyroid community with the standard of care.

-Many people are dissatisfied as they remain unwell, and feel they are not getting the help they desperately need.
+Many remain unwell, and others feel dissatisfied that they are not getting the help they desperately need.
 It suggests those with hypothyroidism feel both under-diagnosed and poorly treated.

 Do you relate?